Constitution of Gosport Ice Skating Club

-2.9.
-All members shall pay an annual subscription due on the 1st September each year at a rate determined from time to time by the Annual General Meeting or Special General Meeting.
+2.6.
+Full members shall pay a monthly subscription, due on the 1st of each month, at a rate determined from time to time by the Annual General Meeting or Special General Meeting.
 It is the member’s responsibility to ensure all payments due by them to the club are up to date and paid by the required date.

-2.13.
-Members who pay the annual subscription in monthly instalments will forfeit their membership rights if the installments are two months or more in arrears.
+2.9.
+Members will forfeit their membership rights if their subscription payments are two months or more in arrears.
 The Committee can suspend a member who is in arrears, for a period of time or exclude the member dependent upon the circumstances on a case by case basis; consistent with rule 3.1

-2.16.
-Synchronised teams are to be members of the Gosport Ice Skating Club.
+2.11.
+Synchronised team members are required to be Full members of the Gosport Ice Skating Club.

-2.17.
-All Synchronised skaters failing to pay all Synchronised subscriptions due by 31st October will forfeit all membership rights until a further membership application has been accepted in accordance with rule Synchronised skater’s paying monthly Synchronised subscription or other fees will forfeit their synchronised membership rights if the instalments are two months or more in arrears.
+2.12.
+Synchronised skaters will forfeit their Synchronised membership rights if monthly subscription payments are two months or more in arrears.
 The Synchronised Committee can suspend a synchronised skating member who is in arrears, for a period of time or exclude the member dependent upon the circumstances on a case by case basis.

-2.18.
-Synchronised monthly Subs to be paid into Bank Account set up by Synchronised Committee; then transferred monthly to Club’s Main Bank Account.
+2.13.
+Additional Synchronised monthly subs are to be paid into Bank Account set up by Synchronised Committee; then transferred monthly to Club’s Main Bank Account.

 3.1.
 The Club Shall allow the Committee to discipline any member in accordance with Rule 3.2, and any such disciplinary action can range from Suspension of one week’s attendance at Club sessions, to Expulsion from the club.